The Forecourt Garden is a place of welcome and a space to rest and reflect or play and explore.

 It is customary for First Nations people to formally invite you onto their land.
-In the first part of the Forecourt, the Ngunnawal, Ngambri and Ngunawal peoples, who have lived in this area for tens of thousands of years, welcome visitors to their country.
+In the Forecourt, the Ngunnawal, Ngambri and Ngunawal peoples, who have lived in this area for tens of thousands of years, welcome visitors to their country.

 Etched into the sandstone boulders are plant and animal totems belonging to these peoples.
 Each totem reveals their powerful attachment to this place.